The Importance of Sterile Technique in Vascular Access Procedures

 - The cost of CRBSIs is between $33,000 and $44,000 in the general adult ICU, between $54,000 and $75,000 in the adult surgical ICU, and approximately $49,000 in the pediatric ICU

 - Finally, CRBSIs can lead to reimbursement that is over $26,000 less than costs

-As our overall knowledge of infection control broadens, we now know that bacteria can be found on many surfaces during an ultrasound procedure.3 Some of these areas require low-level and or high-level disinfection between patients to reduce the risk of spreading hospital acquired infection:
+As our overall knowledge of infection control broadens, we now know that bacteria can be found on many surfaces during an ultrasound procedure.3 Some of these areas require low-level and or high-level disinfection among patients to reduce the risk of spreading hospital-acquired infection:

 There has been extensive conversation around ultrasound gel as a potential source of nosocomial infections, and for good reason.
 Ultrasound gel is an important consideration for infection transmission and has been linked to numerous bacterial infection breakouts that have led to product recalls and even patient deaths.4,5